 Key Tips for Your Trading Strategies

 Now that you’ve made it through the list, what’s next?

 No matter what strategy you use, these tips can help.

 If you’re reading this blog, you’re probably active in the market (or want to be).

 Active traders need two key things: liquidity and volatility.

 That means they need people ready to buy and sell at all times.
 And they need stocks that move up or down in price, allowing them to make a profit.

-Our advice: Only bother with stocks that have enough trading volume to allow you to enter and exit the stock without knocking the price around.
+Only bother with stocks that have enough trading volume.
+This allows you to enter and exit the stock without knocking the price around.

 Next, look for volatility.
 Watch for stocks moving up or down due to market excitement about the company.

 There’s no point sitting in a position for days, weeks, or months while the stock price barely moves.
 In that time, you could be making trades in the big movers.
 Go where the action is!